ministryofjustice/analytics-platform-ops/git-crypt/README.md

 3. Temporarily delete branch protection rules.
 Record what they were first!
 The config repo has a "Branch protection rule" for master that ensures no direct pushes and requires a PR has at least 1 review.
 See: https://github.com/ministryofjustice/analytics-platform-config/settings/branches

-4. Run `remove-gpg-users.sh` to delete the keys for a list of users:
+4. Run `remove-gpg-users.sh` to delete the keys for a list of users.
+For example:

-       ~/ap/analytics-platform-ops/git-crypt/remove-gpg-users.sh
+       ~/ap/analytics-platform-ops/git-crypt/remove-gpg-users.sh ministryofjustice analytics-platform-config 009C7ABCDEFA51899473BE4CA4B6DCF9EBAB932.gpg 2480EC66A51899473BE4CA4B6DC10A52603E7A8E.gpg

    This will remove the keys from master etc on the remote repo.